UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team03-instruction-to-post.md

 {:toc}

 ## Main Content
+Our project focuses on module weak supervision.
+And we are mainly interested in the area of zero-shot weakly supervised localization.

+By object localization, algorithm is supposed to predicts 4 numbers, x coordinate, y coordinate, height, and width, to draw a bounding box around an object of interest.

+In supervised localization problem, we will feed images, image label, and its ground truth bounding box for training purpose.
+It is supposed to predict bounding box for test dataset.

+In weakly supervised problem, we only need to feed image, and image label.
+There is no need for bounding box ground truth.

 Your article starts here.
 You can refer to the [source code](https://github.com/lilianweng/lil-log/tree/master/_posts) of [lil's blogs](https://lilianweng.github.io/lil-log/) for article structure ideas or Markdown syntax.
 We've provided a [sample post](https://ucladeepvision.github.io/CS188-Projects-2022Winter/2017/06/21/an-overview-of-deep-learning.html) from Lilian Weng and you can find the source code [here](https://raw.githubusercontent.com/UCLAdeepvision/CS188-Projects-2022Winter/main/_posts/2017-06-21-an-overview-of-deep-learning.md)

 ## Basic Syntax